Annur7122/finalProject/README.md

 ### Dependencies

-* There is no dependencies, download IntelijIdea for your laptop
+* There is no dependencies, install IntelijIdea for your laptop

 ## Authors